 How are Cations and Anions formed?

-Ions are formed when two atoms come into contact with each other and bond together to form a more stable compound.
-Atoms consist of positively-charged protons, neutral neutrons, and negatively-charged electrons.
-While protons and neutrons are located in the center, or nucleus, of the atom, however, an atom’s electrons actually revolve around the outside of the nucleus in an “electron cloud.”
+Ions are formed when two atoms or molecules come into contact with each other and bond together to form a more stable compound.
+Atoms consist of positively-charged protons, neutral neutrons, and negatively charged electrons.
+Protons and neutrons are located in the center, or nucleus, of the atom.
+An atom’s electrons actually revolve around the outside of the nucleus in an “electron cloud.”

 Different types of atoms have varying shells, or “levels” of revolving electrons.
 The electrons at the outermost level of the atom are called “valence electrons,” and these are the electrons involved in chemical reactions, one byproduct of which is the formation of cations and anions.